 Country comparison: Daily new cases per million

-This first graph really puts into perspective the spike in the above daily cases in Japan graph (on this graph, it is currently the third 'spike' in purple).
-We can see that when compared to other countries that daily confirmed cases per million in Japan are significantly lower than the US and UK throughout the pandemic.
+This first graph really puts into perspective the spike in the above daily cases in Japan graph (on this graph, it is currently the second 'spike' in purple).
+We can see that when compared to other countries that daily confirmed cases per million in Japan has fared significantly lower than the US and UK throughout the pandemic.
 With the rollout of vaccinations speeding ahead in the UK and US, the numbers are edging closer.
 We need to bear in mind here that these are confirmed cases only, and actual cases are likely to be higher – this is due to limited testing.
 As we discuss in the commentary section, Japan has differed from other countries by focussing testing on clusters rather than making it more widely available.

 Country comparison: Daily new deaths per million

-Daily confirmed deaths in Japan from COVID-19 are also significantly lower than the US and the UK when measuring per million people.
+Daily confirmed deaths in Japan from COVID-19 remain low compared to many other countries around the world when measuring per million people.
 Again, we need to remember that due to limited testing and decisions on attribution of cause of death, the actual death toll is likely much higher.
 Countries may also record deaths differently and at different times.

 Did Japan have a lockdown?